tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 - A script is started on my local MacBook.
 - The script will enqueue ARC-AGI problems I am training on.
-    The ARC-AGI problems is dequeued in parallel for processing, and re-enqueued after processing
+    The ARC-AGI problems are dequeued in parallel for processing, and re-enqueued after processing
 - When a problem is processed
     - I retrieve the current redaction length.
     - I call the reference server for the logprobs.